beaux-riel/Lemonade-stand/STORAGE_BUCKET_SETUP.md

 2. Select your project
 3. Navigate to "Storage" in the left sidebar
 4. Click "Create a new bucket"
-5. Enter "stand_images" as the bucket name
+5. Enter "stand-images" as the bucket name
 6. Check "Public bucket" to make the bucket publicly accessible
 7. Click "Create bucket"
-8. Repeat steps 4-7 for "product_images" and "user_avatars" buckets
+8. Repeat steps 4-7 for "product-images" and "user-avatars" buckets

 ### Option 2: Using the Supabase Management API

 If you prefer to create the buckets programmatically, you can use the Supabase Management API with your service role key:

 1. Get your Supabase URL and service role key from the Supabase Dashboard:

    - Go to Project Settings > API
    - Copy the URL and service role key (not the anon/public key)